 Bratislava is a pretty city and friendly on the purse strings too.
 It’s the perfect add-on to other cities like Budapest which is only a couple of hours away by train.
 The cost of transport to reach neighbouring cities and countries is considerably cheaper than most European destinations (yes, London, I’m looking at you especially).

 Within the city most places are walkable.
-The only time I spent money to get anywhere was the short bus ride to see the ruins of Devin Castle and even that was less than a Euro!
+The only time I spent money to get anywhere was the short bus ride to see the ruins of Devin Castle and even that was less than a euro!
 On average the cost of eating and drinking is below what you’d spend in many other European cities, but the fancier restaurants are on par.

 From Bratislava you can hop on the train to Budapest and enjoy another affordable capital city.
 On first impressions, with its 19th century opulent architecture and grand buildings, Budapest looks like it’s a city meant for the rich, but fortunately it can be enjoyed without damaging your bank balance.

 If you have some cash to spare, treat yourself to one of the famous thermal baths which will still come in under €20.
-And some services that can usually be expensive across Europe are affordable in Budapest, including taxis.

 Further reading → Getting the train between Budapest, Bratislava, and Vienna